How to Overcome Temptations

 4. The Power of the Cross

-Have I been utilizing the fact that Jesus paid for me to nail my passions to His cross, and am I actively trusting that He will take them from me?
+Have you been utilizing the fact that Jesus paid for you to be able to nail your passions to His cross, and are you actively trusting that He will take them from you?

 The Lesson: Galatians 5:24 says those who belong to Christ have crucified the flesh with its passions and desires.
 You don't have to "kill" these desires yourself; you literally hand them over to the Cross (to make this really real you can visualize nailing your problem to the cross).
 This is an active exchange: you provide the "nailing" (the firm decision to stop), and He provides the "taking" (the spiritual weight-lifting).